 The home and furnishings were sold to Adam Schmidt in 1890.
 Adam’s two unmarried children lived in the home until 1960 and sold it with all its furnishing to Ford County in 1965.
 The Ford County Historical Society curates it for the county.

-You can still see the parlor, kitchen, bedrooms, and the exterior of the Mueller-Schmidt House as it was in 1881.
-Come walk back into history, standing where the pioneers of the Old West and Dodge City lived.
+You can still see the parlor, kitchen, bedrooms, and exterior of the Mueller-Schmidt House as it was in 1881.
+Walk back into history and stand where the pioneers of the Old West and Dodge City lived.